DoITPoMS

 Objective/Intermediate Lens System

-This lens takes the electrons leaving the specimen and forms a diffraction pattern in the back focal plane of the lens, and an image of the specimen in the image plane.
+The objective lens takes electrons transmitted through the specimen and forms a diffraction pattern (in the back focal plane) and an image of the specimen (in the image plane).

-In the conventional TEM we have the option of magnifying the image of the sample formed by the objective lens, or the diffraction pattern.
-The ease with which the microscopist can move between the two modes (imaging mode and diffraction mode) is one of the things which makes the TEM such a useful and versatile instrument.
+In the conventional TEM we have the option of magnifying either the image or the diffraction pattern formed by the objective lens.
+This is achieved by changing the settings of the intermediate lens from the imaging mode to the diffraction mode.
+The ease with which the microscopist can move between the two modes is one of the things which makes the TEM such a useful and versatile instrument.

-To view an image, the microscopist focuses the intermediate lens onto the image plane of the objective lens.
-To view a diffraction pattern, the lens is refocused onto the back focal plane of the lens.
-In this plane the diffraction pattern of the sample forms, and may be magnified for viewing on the screen.
+In imaging mode, the microscopist focuses the intermediate lens onto the image plane of the objective lens to produce a magnified version of the image further along the optic axis and on the viewing screen.
+To view a diffraction pattern, the intermediate lens is adjusted so that its object plane coincides with the back focal plane of the objective lens, where the first diffraction pattern is formed.
+The diffraction pattern is then displayed on the viewing screen.